Chowdhury Mueen-Uddin

-Chowdhury Mueen-Uddin (চৌধুরী মঈনুদ্দীন; born 27 November 1948), is a war criminal convicted of the murder of Bengali intellectuals in collaboration with the Pakistan Army during the Bangladesh Liberation War.
-After the liberation of Bangladesh, Chowdhury escaped from Bangladesh and took British citizenship.
-He has been a fugitive absconding in the UK ever since.
+Chowdhury Mueen-Uddin (চৌধুরী মঈনুদ্দীন; born 27 November 1948) is a British citizen convicted of war crimes committed during the Bangladesh War of Independence which involved the killing of intellectuals in collaboration with the Pakistan Army.
+After the liberation of Bangladesh, Chowdhury escaped from Bangladesh and attained British citizenship.
+Bangladesh has yet to file a request with the UK government to bring back Mueen, and the two countries do not have any extradition treaty signed between them.

-Chowdhury is a founder of the Islamic Forum of Europe, believed to be an extremist organisation and a trustee and former chairman of Muslim Aid, and a director of Muslim spiritual care provision in the United Kingdom's National Health Service (NHS).
+Chowdhury is a founder of the Islamic Forum of Europe, and a trustee and former chairman of Muslim Aid, and a director of Muslim spiritual care provision in the United Kingdom's National Health Service (NHS).

-On 3 November 2013, the International Crimes Tribunal (ICT), established by the Government of Bangladesh to investigate war crimes and crimes against humanity committed during 1971 Bangladesh Liberation War, sentenced Mueen-Uddin, in absentia, to death for killing 9 teachers of Dhaka University, 6 journalists and 3 doctors in 1971.
+On 3 November 2013, the International Crimes Tribunal (ICT), established by the government of Bangladesh to investigate war crimes and crimes against humanity committed during 1971 Bangladesh Liberation War, sentenced Mueen-Uddin, in absentia, to death for killing 9 teachers of Dhaka University, 6 journalists and 3 doctors in 1971.
 Mueen has remained in the United Kingdom since leaving Bangladesh shortly after its independence in 1971.
 Mueen-Uddin denies the charges.

 He has been accused of war crimes prior to the establishment of the ICT.
 In 1972, The New York Times reported that he "has been identified as the head of a secret, commando-like organization of fanatic Moslems", In 1995, a documentary film made by David Bergman, entitled War Crimes File was aired on British television channel Channel 4 producing comprehensive evidence of his involvement and active participation in the 1971 Bangladesh genocide.